Mastering Gomukhasana With Step-by-Step Guidance and Benefits

 • Reduces Sciatica Pain: It helps in providing relief to individuals suffering from sciatica by stretching and relaxing the sciatic nerve.

-• Mental Clarity: Cow Face Pose is a centering pose that helps in calming the mind, focusing, and increasing mental clarity.
+• Mental Clarity: This is a centring pose that helps in calming the mind, focusing, and increasing mental clarity.

 Modifications to Gomukhasana or Cow Face Pose